Bridging physiological and perceptual views of autism by means of sampling-based Bayesian inference: Methods

 \end{linenomath} together with the priors for the feature coefficients and the contrast variable $z$.
 Local features were assumed to be drawn from a multivariate Gaussian: \begin{linenomath}

 \end{linenomath} and the contrast was assumed to be drawn from a Gamma prior.
-We modified a single parameter to induce hypopriors: the overall scale of the prior covariance matrix $\CC$, by taking $\CC_{\text{HP}} = \alpha_{\text{HP}}\CC$, with $\alpha_{\text{HP}}~=~1.5$.
+To induce hypopriors we modified the overall scale of the prior covariance matrix $\CC$, by taking $\CC_{\text{HP}} = \alpha_{\text{HP}}\CC$, with $\alpha_{\text{HP}}~=~1.5$.
 Other values were explored without qualitative differences (not shown).
 We note that taking $\alpha_{\text{HP}} > 1$ results in wider priors, as required for a hypoprior.

 The 1D toy example model of \Cref{fig_main}a--b, corresponds to a 1-dimensional GSM with prior variance $C = 4$, $A = 10$, and $\sx = 100$.
 As in the full GSM, we took $\alpha_{\text{HP}} = 1.5$.